sevvnaz/Smart-Bottle-Waste-to-Filament-System/final_report.md

 - The **CSV export feature** allowed historical sensor logs to be downloaded and analyzed externally.
 - The **closed-loop diameter control** algorithm maintained filament diameter near the 1.75 mm target by automatically adjusting motor speed via the `bridge.py` controller.
 - The **emergency stop** feature triggered correctly when temperature exceeded the 200°C safety threshold.
+- A **secure session-based user authentication system** was implemented to protect the dashboard, logs, and CSV export routes from unauthorized remote operations.

 ---